BobDaGecko/Mix-o-Mods-Repo/ServerInfo.md

 ## How to start a Mix o' Mods Server
+Go to the files section on the Curse page to find the server files.
+Make sure the file version is the same.
+If there are no server files available do not download older files and create an issue on the github repository and I will get new server files up as soon as I can.

 The ATM Team has made special server scripts to make running a modded server very easy and light on performance.
 To edit server settings go to the settings.cfg file.
 The ScriptsInfo.md file will tell you about the different settings.

 ## Note on World Generation